rohanarun/Web-4.0/README.md

 - Lets the user run a separate remix prompt against the current generated frontend.
 - Lets the user manually edit the generated `html`, `css`, and `js` live at runtime.

+## Quick Start

+1) Download all the files from this github repo and extract into a folder
+2) go to chrome://extensions in chrome
+3) click "load unpacked"
+4) select the folder with the unzipped files
+5) enjoy :)

 ## How It Works

 ```mermaid